-For those who want to deliver with Uber Eats using car or motorcycle including a scooter, delivery partners are required to have several requirements such as proof of identity which can be Australian Passport or Birth Certificate.
+For those who want to deliver with Uber Eats using a car or motorcycle including a scooter, delivery partners are required to have several requirements such as proof of identity which can be an Australian Passport or Birth Certificate.
 For non-Australian citizens, partners must be able to show the right to work in the country.

-In addition, delivery with four-wheeler and motorbike also requires you to have a full Australian driver licence, vehicle insurance as well as vehicle registration.
+In addition, delivery with a four-wheeler and motorbike also requires you to have a full Australian driver licence, vehicle insurance as well as vehicle registration.

 For bikers, the requirements are much easier.
 You don’t need a driver licence to be able to drive a bike.
 You also do not need vehicle insurance and vehicle registration.
 You can learn more about Uber Eats delivery driver requirements in Australia.

 As a result of easy requirements, so many people are interested in looking to be a delivery driver.
 Some of them are students and non-Australian citizens who have not yet met the requirements to get a full Australian driver Licence.

 Why is the driver using a car or scooter on a bike account?

 Riding a bike is tiring some persons since we have to pedalling a bicycle to the restaurant and then deliver the meals to the customer.
 Not only that, after picking up the food, bikers have to carry a big hot or insulated bag which is heavy enough depending on the amount of food and drinks inside it.

 For this reason, there are some rogue delivery drivers who use unregistered vehicles type.
 They use a car or motorbike for deliveries even though their Uber Eats account is registered with a bicycle.